 curl -X GET -o varlist.json -u api-user:api-password "http://<InstanceAddress>/rest/v1/group/name/<GroupName>/project/name/<ProjectName>/environment/name/<EnvironmentName>/variable/name/<VariableName>"

 This is not useful on its own, but can be used to manipulate that environment variable in the ways shown below.

 Add /value to get the default value for variable <VariableName>:

 curl -X GET -o varlist.json -u api-user:api-password "http://<InstanceAddress>/rest/v1/group/name/<GroupName>/project/name/<ProjectName>/environment/name/<EnvironmentName>/variable/name/<VariableName>/value"

 Add /delete to delete the environment variable:

 curl -X POST -u api-user:api-password "http://<InstanceAddress>/rest/v1/group/name/<GroupName>/project/name/<ProjectName>/environment/name/<EnvironmentName>/variable/name/<VariableName>/delete"

-Or /set/value/<NewValue> to update this Environment Variable to a new default value
+Add /set/value/<NewValue> to update this environment variable to a new default value:

 curl -X POST -u api-user:api-password "http://<InstanceAddress>/rest/v1/group/name/<GroupName>/project/name/<ProjectName>/environment/name/<EnvironmentName>/variable/name/<VariableName>/set/value/<NewValue>"